Key senator to vote against CIA nominee Gina Haspel

 Haspel later wrote a cable that included an order from her boss instructing CIA officers to shred video of interrogation sessions.

-It's unclear how many members will support Haspel, but she's meeting with senators ahead of her hearing to address concerns.
+It's unclear how many members of the intelligence committee will support Haspel, but she was meeting with senators before her hearing on Wednesday to address concerns.

 Sen. Angus King, I-Maine, said he still has questions even after meeting with Haspel.
 He said he's waiting to see what she says at her hearing.

-If Paul maintains his opposition and McCain is absent, at least one Democrat must support her for her confirmation to pass.
+If Paul maintains his opposition and McCain is absent, at least one Democrat must support Haspel for her confirmation to pass.

 Losing the support of key Democrats like Heinrich makes Haspel's prospects for confirmation more daunting.
 Heinrich and other Democrats have sought to declassify CIA documents that could help clarify her work at the agency.

-But Intelligence Committee Chairman Richard Burr, R-N.C., pushed back against such requests on Monday, calling them "a comfortable tool for them to hide behind."
+But the chairman of the intelligence committee, Sen. Richard Burr, R-N.C., pushed back against such requests on Monday, calling them "a comfortable tool for them to hide behind."